UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Test for network stability issues using an online packet loss tester or by running the ping command in Windows.

-Many people incorrectly assume a standard speed test will identify all connection problems.
-However, speed tests primarily measure raw bandwidth — the sheer volume of data you can move at once.
-They do not reliably catch underlying stability issues like packet loss.
-To get an accurate diagnosis of your network’s health, you need to run tests specifically designed to track dropped data packets over an extended period.
+Many people incorrectly assume a standard speed test will identify all connection problems, but those tools only measure raw bandwidth — the sheer volume of data you can move at once.
+To get a truly accurate diagnosis of your network’s health, you need to run a dedicated packet loss test using your computer’s built-in command terminal.
+This tracks dropped data over an extended period.

-💡 Pro Tip: A fast internet connection (high bandwidth) can still suffer from high packet loss.
-Think of it like a massive, multi-lane highway (bandwidth) that is completely covered in deep potholes (packet loss).
+A fast internet connection (high bandwidth) can still suffer from massive packet loss.
+Think of it like a massive, multi-lane highway (bandwidth) that is unfortunately completely covered in deep potholes (packet loss).

 An illustration showing a man fixing a router and a list of five steps to stop packet loss.

-Follow these five practical steps to help stabilize your internet connection and reduce packet loss.
+Follow these practical steps to help stabilize your internet connection and reduce packet loss.

-Once you have confirmed you are losing packets and localized the issue to your home network, you can take specific actions to eliminate the interference.
-Fortunately, most of these fundamental fixes are entirely free and take only a few minutes to complete.
+Once your diagnostic test confirms a stability issue, you can take specific actions to eliminate the interference.
+Fortunately, most of these fundamental troubleshooting steps are entirely free and take only a few minutes to complete.
+Follow this actionable checklist to learn how to fix packet loss and secure a stable connection:

 When to Call Your Internet Service Provider